 The coat pattern of GSPs can be quite varied ranging from solid to one with markings.
 The coat color of the purebred GSP will be liver and white or black and white but not a combination of liver, black and white.
 Some shade of liver may be very dark but the color of the dog's nose will indicate whether it is a liver dog i.e. brown nose for a brown dog or black nose for a black dog.
 BUYER BEWARE: One may see advertisements for "rare" GSPs based on color.
 One should approach these advertisements with caution, because the responsible breeder understands there is no "rare" colors found in the breed.
 There is a mutant gene that can result in a dilute silver or lemon color.
 There is a DNA test available to prevent these colors and reputable breeders will not produce dilute colors intentionally.
 Currently the Parent Club breed standard as written does not allow for the black variation to be shown in the conformation ring but that does not preclude the black version from being registered with the AKC or to compete in all of the performance events, i.e. field trials, hunting test, agility, obedience, and tracking.

-At a minimum breeding stock should be certified against hip dysplasia by the Orthopedic Foundation for Animals (OFA) with a ranking of at least good or excellent.
+At a minimum, breeding stock should be certified against hip and elbow dysplasia by the Orthopedic Foundation for Animals (OFA) with a ranking of normal for elbows and at least good or excellent for the hips.
 Some breeders may use PennHIP as a means to assess the hip joint and the amount of laxity both of which can be a predictor of future hip health problems.
 GSPs rank 107th in hip dysplasia with only 5.3% of the Xrays submitted classified as dysplastic.
 This data is skewed by the probability that most bad Xrays are never submitted to the OFA, which makes the certification all that much more important.
-Breeders are also starting to screen elbow joints with few problems found in GSPs (98.2% checking clear).

-Many breeders check eyes for Progressive Retinal Atrophy (PRA) cleared through the Canine Eye Registry Foundation (CERF); another genetic eye condition Cone Degeneration (CD) can only be cleared by a DNA test.
+There is also an eye clearance through the OFA Eye Certification Registry which checks for juvenile cataracts; another genetic eye condition Cone Degeneration (CD) can only be cleared by a DNA test.
 A dog can be determined to be a "non carrier and/or normal", a "carrier" or an "affected".
 Normal means just that, the dog doesn't carry the genetic disease.
 A carrier has one half of the genetic material to produce the disease but does not have the disease.
 Affected dogs have inherited both halves and will exhibit symptoms of the disease which causes the cone receptors in the eyes begin to degenerate and by the time pups are 9wks of age the breeder would begin to notice these pups have a problem with depth perception, seeing comfortably during the daytime and difficulty locating a light colored object on a light background.
 Termed "day blindness" which is a misnomer in that the dog is not "blind" just that it sees better in low light conditions.